KIM SEONG-JA, COMMANDER

 KIM SEONG-JA Day 93

 The polar havens were built to endure extreme cold and sustained winds of 100kph.
-The practice of draping canvas over an arched frame is an old one, but the materials are in no way old fashioned.
+The practice of draping canvas over an arched frame is an old one, but the materials are not old fashioned in any way.
 Similar structures have braved Antarctic winters, one after another, with minimal wear.
 The Odyssey II base camp was designed with Polyxena in mind, retrofitted to endure high winds that would blow consistently from the west.
 The engineers based their work on the climate model developed from limited data collected by Odyssey I.

 The climate model was wrong.
 Nobody expected a tropical storm to derail and travel against the rotation of the planet.
 Given three months to study the weather patterns, I see why this happens now, but nobody could have predicted it from the three-odd weeks of data the meteorologists had to work with.
 Furthermore, these anomalies appear to be cyclical.
 We just came at the wrong time.